wri/carbon-budget/readme.md

 It covers only forests converting to non-forests, non-forests converted to forests and forests remaining forests (no other land use transitions).
 The model is described and published in Harris et al. (2021) Nature Climate Change "Global maps of twenty-first century forest carbon fluxes" (https://www.nature.com/articles/s41558-020-00976-6).
+Although the published model covered 2001-2019, the same methods were used to update the model to include 2020.

 ### Inputs
 Well over twenty inputs are needed to run this model.
 Most are spatial, but some are tabular.